jeanfortheweb/yaacl/packages/hapi/README.md

 # YAACL - Hapi Integration

-Provides a plugin for [hapi](https://github.com/hapijs/hapi) to integrate the [yaacl](https://github.com/jeanfortheweb/yaacl) on route and/or handler level.
+Provides a plugin for [hapi](https://github.com/hapijs/hapi) to integrate [yaacl](https://github.com/jeanfortheweb/yaacl) on route and/or handler level.

 ```ts
 import { Privileges } from '@yaacl/core';